milk-v/milkv.io/docs/jupiter/getting-started/hardware.md

 The power consumption of the Jupiter board depends on the power and number of connected peripherals.
 You need to choose the appropriate power supply method according to the specific situation.
 :::

+## Power indicator

+There is a blue LED near the ATX power supply interface.
+This LED will light up only when the ATX power supply is used.
+When using other power supply methods, there is no power indicator light on the Jupiter motherboard.
+You need to connect an HDMI monitor or check the serial port log to determine whether the system has started normally.

+You can also use the F_PANEL interface to expand the power indicator light, which is a standard PC case front panel expansion interface.

 ## Type-C

 - The Type-C interface can be used as a burning port to install system-related images for the `SPI FLASH`, `eMMC module`, and `SSD` on the board through a PC.